IbraheemRodrigues/ibraheemrodrigues.github.io/_projects/2018/forge.md

 ---
 title: Forge and Bellow Experiments

-pubdate: 2018-10-25 -
+date: 2018-10-25 -
+draft: true
 ---

-This is another one from the collection of projects which I seem to keep stabbing back at again and again - I've also written about some [electrolysis experiemnts](TODO LINK!!!) which also fall into this category.
+This is another one from the collection of projects which I seem to keep stabbing back at again and again.I've also written about some [electrolysis experiemnts](TODO LINK!!!) which also fall into this category.
 I've made all sorts of forges, mostly a mixture of plaster of paris and sand in flower pots.
 This design was consieved one day when I found myself in excess of bricks from an old garden feature.

 ## The Forge